quinnmil/proj2-dockerintro/README.md

   * "404.html" will display "File not found!"
   * "403.html" will display "File is forbidden!"

 * You will submit your credentials.ini in canvas.
-It should have information on how we should get your Dockerfile.
+It should have information on how we should get your Dockerfile and your git repo.